alqasemy2020/reverso.net-API/README.md

 # Usage
-the only thing to do is to install requirements typing:<br /> `pip install requirements.txt`<br />
+the only thing to do is to install requirements typing:<br /> `pip install -r requirements.txt`<br />
 <br />
 <br />
 <br />
 <br />
-this API unfortunately can't translate more than one word.
+Unfortunately this API can't translate more than one word.